fsmosca/Move-Ordering-Spy/README.md

     f.
 GashimovMem2016.epd [220 positions]<br>
     g.
 RussianCh2016.epd [200 positions]<br>

     The epd's starting from (b) were analyzed by Stockfish 260317 64 POPCNT at 3 minutes/pos at multipv 5.
-The points of every epd (1 to 10) which can be found in c8 opcode, were generated based on search score of Stockfish and only the top 4 are saved in the epd and only those positions whose top 1 moves were not easy (according to Stockfish) were saved.
-Also the top 1 move should have a score of -0.5/1.5 in order for it to be included in the test set.
+The points of every epd (1 to 10) which can be found in c8 opcode, were generated based on search score of Stockfish, only the top 4 are saved in the epd and only those positions whose top 1 moves were not easy (according to Stockfish) were saved.
+Also the top 1 move should have a score of from -0.5 to +1.5 in order for it to be included in the test set.
+Position selection start at move 12 till move 30 in every game.

 F. Script idea